 Many women who have had complications in past pregnancies or who have certain medical conditions will choose an obstetrician for their pregnancy care provider.
 Obstetricians normally perform deliveries in a hospital.

 Family Practitioners are physicians who have completed schooling and training in various fields of medicine that include obstetrics, pediatrics, surgery, and internal medicine.
 During their residency, they gain experience in treating the whole family.
-Family practitioners normally handle low risk pregnancies, and most perform deliveries in hospitals.
+Family practitioners normally handle low-risk pregnancies and most perform deliveries in hospitals.

 Midwives can have a wide spectrum of training.
 Certified nurse-midwives have a nursing degree and additional training in midwifery.
-Direct-entry midwives or certified professional midwives have extensive training in midwifery even though they do not have a nursing degree.
+Direct-entry midwives and certified professional midwives have extensive training in midwifery even though they do not have a nursing degree.

 If you have chosen an obstetrician or family practitioner as your health care provider, you will most likely be making plans for a hospital birth.
 The number of births attended by midwives in hospital settings is increasing.
 Some families feel more comfortable having access to technology and skilled professionals in case an emergency arises.

-There may be more restrictions during labor and birth.
+However, in a hospital setting there may be more restrictions during labor and birth.
 Make sure to tour your hospital before your birth and learn about all the guidelines and policies regarding laboring techniques, routine interventions, use of cameras or video, and newborn care.